Updated September, 2023

 It’s true, we’re in the midst of a food packaging crisis and canning jars and other preserving and canning supplies are hard to find.
 The Washington Post even called us about it.
 Check out their article about pandemic canning.
 In this post we will help you find canning jars that are safe for home canning and are comparable to Ball brand jars.

 Ball® Jars , two-piece lids and bulk canning lids are in high demand.
-We’ve been told that the team is working diligently to get product back in stores but we have not been provided with ETAs.
+We’ve been told that the team is working diligently to provide reliable stock.
 In the meantime, take advantage of our “Notify me when this item is back in stock” button.
 Once signed up, you’ll receive an email notification when that product arrives at our warehouse.
 Please note – if the email goes out, but we run out of stock before you make your purchase, you need to sign up again.

 The good news is, we carry other lines of canning jars that are also safe for home canning and have provided a few jar comparisons (listed below) to assist you in finding an alternative so you can keep preserving!
 You can see options for quart, pint, half pint, and 4 oz. jars below.